ChroniclerCherry/stardew-valley-mods/CustomCraftingStation/README.md

 The android version of Stardew Valley uses a completely different crafting menu class, which means this mod needs to be almost completely rewritten to support it.
 Therefore, there are no current plans to make an android version.

-Other mods that make custom crafting menus will be affected.
-Because this mod removes certain recipes from vanilla menus, and there's no way to tell if a menu was opened by vanilla or another mod.
-In the cae of such conflicts, please make a bug report and I will see what I can do.
+Other mods that make custom crafting menus will be affected, because this mod removes certain recipes from vanilla menus and there's no way to tell if a menu was opened by vanilla or another mod.
+In the case of such conflicts, please make a bug report and I will see what I can do.

 While not reconmended to use bigcraftables that already have an action attached ( things like the workbench, or machines edited with Producer Framework Mod ) nothing will stop you from doing so.